 - Setting visibility conditions for fields in smart forms may lead to inconsistent displaying and hiding of fields.
 Fields hidden due to a visibility condition are replaced by the next item in the queue of smart fields.

-- If you wish to add a Consent agreement field to a smart form (see Working with consents on MVC sites), do not configure the consent field as a smart field.
+- If you wish to add a Consent agreement field to a smart form (see Working with consents), do not configure the consent field as a smart field.
 You also need to ensure that the text of the consent covers all possible fields in the form, even though the visitor might see only a small subset when accepting the agreement.

 - Placing a form containing smart fields on a page automatically disables any output caching functionality configured for the given page.